107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: eventExtension**
 Specifies the event extension in minutes.
 When a shortcut (to create a new event) is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by using the original start time but extending the end time by adding the 'eventExtension' minutes.
-This function allows to quickly update the duration of an event by simply running the same event multiple times in succession.
+This function allows to quickly update the duration of an existing event by simply running the same event multiple times in succession.
+This functionality ties in with the 'eventSearchMinusTime' and 'eventSearchPlusTime' for a more granualar configuration.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventSearchMinusTime**
 Specifies the amount of minutes the search should look back in time from now to find the same type of event.
 This setting ties in with the 'eventExtension'.
+Set to '0' if existing events should not be touched and a brand-new event should be created instead.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventSearchPlusTime**
 Specifies the amount of minutes the search function should look forward in time from now to find the same type of event.
 This setting ties in with the 'eventExtension'.
+Set to '0' if existing events should not be touched and a brand-new event should be created instead.
 * 5
 * 10
 * ...